 joined the faculty.
 She sees a predominantly Spanish-speaking population

-and has served as the medical director of the Saint Francis Center of
+and previously served as the medical director of the Saint Francis Center

 Healthcare and oversees the educational experience of the medical students

 during their core family medicine rotations.
 Her areas of interest include

 family-centered maternity care, pediatrics, diabetes management and colposcopy.

 Dr. Tribuiani serves as chair for the Community Outreach Committee of